-Every business needs funding, and many turn to loans.
-Unfortunately, not every business has the sterling credit required to receive a loan from a bank with favorable terms and low interest rates.
-If your business doesn’t qualify for a bank loan, where else can you turn?
+At one time or another, most businesses run into a situation where they need more funding than they have.
+Some business owners will consider applying for a loan to obtain additional capital.
+Unfortunately, you may not have the sterling credit required to receive a loan from a bank with favorable terms and low interest rates.
+Where else can you turn if your business doesn’t qualify for a bank loan?

-There is an entire industry of alternative lenders that aim to fill the gaps where banks are unwilling or unable to lend.
-However, accepting money from alternative lenders requires business owners to be savvy, lest they dig themselves deeper into debt.
+An entire industry of alternative lenders aims to fill the gaps where banks are unwilling or unable to lend.
+This is especially useful if you have a poor business credit score.
+However, accepting money from alternative lenders requires you to be savvy or you could dig yourself deep into debt.

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 Before we get into what lenders look for when approving borrowers and the terms you should expect, here’s a look at some of the best business loans for those with challenged credit.

 Balboa Capital is willing to look at more than your credit score when underwriting loans.
 These other considerations include the number of years you’ve owned the business and its annual sales.
 With loans ranging from $5,000 to $250,000, this lender can meet many small business owners’ needs.
 Balboa Capital doesn’t require collateral and the company offers a variety of loan types and repayment terms from which to choose.
 Learn more in our review of Balboa Capital.